 A tincture is a method used to extract the beneficial compounds of an herb into a liquid form.
 Alcohol is most commonly used, but glycerine, or even raw apple cider vinegar may be used. – Learning and Yearning

 Beeswax is the most commonly used wax used to bind everything together.
-Candelililla and carnuba are also suitable options, but candelilla can be hard to find and carnuba is a pain to chop.
+Candelilla and carnauba are also suitable options, but candelilla can be hard to find and carnauba is a pain to chop.
 Ask me how I know (several band-aids later).
-Beeswax on the other hand is easy to find, easy to prepare, and can even be purchased as pastilles (little beads) for easy measuring.
+Beeswax, on the other hand, is easy to find, easy to prepare, and can even be purchased as pastilles (little beads) for easy measuring.

 Why Use Salves

 The ingredients in a salve serve many functions, which make the completed product very multi-purpose.
 You can use a basic salve for…

 - Cuts and scrapes (my second favorite use)

 If course, if you intend to use your salve for a specific purpose, you can choose oils and waxes accordingly and infuse herbs in the oil for a medicinal punch.

 The nice thing about making a salve at home is that you can customize it the way you wish.
 The process isn’t super difficult, but it can be time consuming and messy.
 I really enjoy making them, but the cleanup of all the oily spoons, bowls, and containers has me regretting my decisions sometimes.